tylermaginnis/SOLIDify/readme.md

 - **ProjectAnalyzer**: The concrete implementation of `IProjectAnalyzer`.
 It uses `IMetricsProvider` to analyze the project's code files.
 - **IMetricsProvider**: An interface that defines the contract for providing metrics related to SOLID principles.
 - **SOLIDMetrics**: The concrete implementation of `IMetricsProvider`.
 It provides the actual metrics and checks for SOLID principles.
+- **ViolationManager**: A class responsible for managing violations.
+- **ViolationFileDetailManager**: A class responsible for managing violation file details.

 This architecture ensures adherence to the SOLID principles by promoting loose coupling, high cohesion, and separation of concerns.
 Each component has a well-defined responsibility, making the system easier to understand, maintain, and extend.